To request a printed copy of any article or report, e-mail, or call 802 828-5075.

 Integrating Food Access and Affordable Housing, February 2015.
 A resource guide by VHCB’s Emerson National Hunger Fellow, Melanie Meisenheimer, to encourage collaboration between affordable housing providers and food systems groups in order to improve access to fresh and locally-grown food for low-income Vermonters.

-Vermont Housing Needs Assessment, October 2014.
+Vermont Housing Needs Assessment, October 2019.
 A report conducted every five years that measures the state's housing needs in the areas of homeowner and renter housing, housing for the elderly, and special needs housing.
-The report is by Patrick Bowen, President and Lead Contact at Bowen National Research.
+Conducted by the Vermont Housing Finance Agency.

 CVOEO - The Definitive Guide to Renting in Vermont - A guide to landlord-tenant law